Overview

 Accessing Task History

-To view all your agent task runs:- Select the agent — Choose the specific agent you want to monitor
+To view task runs for a custom agent:- Select the agent: Choose the specific custom agent you want to monitor

-- View all runs — Within the task history, you can see all task runs across agents
+- View all runs: Within task history, you can review past runs for that agent

-- Review execution — Examine each run individually to see what happened step-by-step
+- Review execution: Open any run to see what happened step-by-step

 Observability Tools

-Monitor and analyze agent performance with detailed task execution data.
-There are two key actions for full observability into your agents:Agent Task Changetrigger wakes up when another Lindy agent performs specific actions (errors, starts, finishes, etc.)Get Task Detailsaction reads and analyzes everything an agent did during task execution, showing you block-by-block inputs, outputs, and performance data.
+Monitor and analyze task execution with detailed run data.
+There are two key building blocks for observability in custom agents:Agent Task Changetrigger wakes up when another Lindy agent hits specific task events such as errors, starts, or completionsGet Task Detailsaction reads and analyzes a task run, showing block-by-block inputs, outputs, and performance data

 Agent Task Change Trigger

-- What it does: Triggers when another agent performs specific actions — perfect for monitoring agent activity and building reactive workflows.
+- What it does: Triggers when another agent performs specific task events.
+It’s useful for monitoring activity and building reactive workflows.

 - Agent: Select which agent you want to monitor